TheContrappostoShop/PICOre/README.md

 The RP2040 version has all the 30 standard GPIOs you will find on a standard pico.
 Don't forget to follow the GPIO numbers because all of the others will are not used.

 ![](Images/PICOre.png)

+# How to use

+The files you will need if you want to use the PICOre (of any version) into your PCB project is in the **Kicad_Lib** folder.
+Make sure to use and connect pins that are available and not any of them.
+For exemple the RP2040 version has 30 GPIOs so all the other will not be connected.

+There is 3 footprint you can choose.
+Use the **THT** version if you want to have access to the USB and SWD pin under you PCB and use the **SMD** version if you want BGA style solder joints.
+The **PCB** footprint is for those who wants to create their owm pcb version.

+Find us